Abby Lee Miller Walks in Public for the First Time in Over a Year: Watch the Emotional Video

 Since then, the TV star has been working to rehabilitate her knee four times a day.

 Before today, Miller hadn't taken any steps in public in over a year.
 In April 2018, just after she had finished eight months in prison for bankruptcy fraud and had been transferred to a halfway house, Miller underwent emergency spinal surgery.
 She was diagnosed with Burkitt lymphoma—a form of non-Hodgkin lymphoma.
 She then underwent a second surgery in June.
 Later that summer, a source told E!
-News Miller had been informed there was a chance she may never walk again.
+News Miller had been informed there was a chance "she may never walk again."

 "Her prognosis is bleak, but she is vowing to beat this and not only walk, but dance again," the source said at the time.